Azure-Samples/cognitive-services-ios-customvision-sample/CVS_ObjectDetectorSample_Swift/README.md

 ### Replacing the sample model with your own object detector
 The model provided with the sample recognizes dogs and cats.
-To replace it with your own model exported from the [Custom Vision Service](https://www.customvision.ai) do the following, and then build and launch the application:
+To replace it with your own model exported from [Custom Vision Service](https://www.customvision.ai) do the following, and then build and launch the application:

   1. [Create and train](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/get-started-build-detector) an object detector with the Custom Vision Service.
 You must choose a "compact" domain such as **General (compact)** to be able to export your object detector.
 If you have an existing object detector you want to export instead, convert the domain in "settings" by clicking on the gear icon at the top right.
 In setting, choose a "compact" model, Save, and Train your project.